 Not necessarily an option

 But on Sam Mustafa’s Honour forum (click), a player indicated that he might play Rommel (click for my take on it) on a scaled basis.
 So instead of company-per-stand as the rule set describes, one could just call each a battalion.
-I asked about this and Sam did not say that he has a tested variant for this but it’s just gamers to start making new versions of rule set that is not out yet!
+I asked about this and Sam did not say that he has a tested a variant for this.
+It’s just like gamers to start making new versions of rule set that is not out yet!
 Click here for Sam’s online store.

 Where are you coming from?

 It may help to know where I am “coming from” to explain my comments above.
 I like Command Decision: Test of Battle a lot as an excellent game about a several-hour battle with each stand of one weapon type which at this level are varied.
 But I have gravitated towards a more logistical view of WWII battles.
 The ideal with CD would be a campaign game of several linked CD games on numerous game days that had real word constraints of line of communications, supply, replacements and reserves.
 The problem with Campaign Games is that they rarely manage to get enough players to show for the second game day!
 Either one side feels outclassed or real-world issues crop up and make it hard to get every one back again.
 The other issue is the amount of work to set up a campaign and administrate it.

 So for now, my favorite compromise is Great Battle of WWII.
 In one gaming day, one can play out several days of battle, have LOC, supply constraints with reserves and replacements.
 By using the word compromise, one must be aware of the game’s limits and I deal with that in that rule set’s category (click).
 But out of the box, with no variants needed GBoWWII is the best and really simplest, elegant rendering of this level.
 Unlike the battalion-per-stand rules, one has ranged fire and less “homogenized” weapon types in each company stand.